RUAN0007/rCore-Tutorial-Book-v3/source/chapter2/4trap-handling.rst

 The core of privilege level switching is the management of traps.
 This mainly involves the following:

 - When the application enters the kernel state through ``ecall``, the operating system saves the Trap context of the interrupted application;
-- The operating system completes the invocation and processing of the system call service according to the contents of the Trap-related CSR register;
+- The operating system completes the dispatching and processing of the system call service according to the contents of the Trap-related CSR register;
-- After the operating system completes the system call service, it needs to restore the trap context of the interrupted application, and let the application continue to execute through ``sret``.
+- After the operating system finishes the system call service, it needs to restore the trap context of the interrupted application, and let the application continue to execute through ``sret``.

 Next, we introduce the above in detail.